 - Coffee, tea, any personal snacks you want to bring

-- Donations of supplies for camp – contact us for current needs, always firewood
+- Donations of supplies for camp – list of current needs, always firewood

 - Personal Items (journal, book, camera, computer, art supplies, instrument)